mattlewis92/angular-bluebird-promises/README.md

 Run `npm run build` to build the project files in the dist folder

 ### Development server
-Run `npm run dev` to start a development server with auto reload that will also run unit tests
+Run `npm start` to start a development server with auto reload that will also run unit tests

 ## License